wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-defender-for-office-365/includes/5-protect-users-from-malicious-urls-by-using-safe-links.md

     Chris' Microsoft 365 E5 organization has no Safe Links policies configured.
 Chris receives an email from an external sender that contains a URL to a malicious website that he ultimately selects.
   :::column-end:::
   :::column:::
-    Chris isn't protected by Safe Links.An admin must create at least one Safe Links policy for anyone to get Safe Links protection in inbound email messages.
+    Chris isn't protected by Safe Links.At least one Safe Links policy must be created for anyone to get Safe Links protection in inbound email messages.
 Chris must be included in the conditions of a policy to get Safe Links protection.
   :::column-end:::
 :::row-end:::
 :::row:::